Cleostratus (crater)

 Cleostratus is a lunar impact crater near the northwest limb of the Moon.
 It lies to the northeast of the crater Xenophanes, and west-southwest of the prominent Pythagoras.
 From the Earth this crater appears highly elongated due to foreshortening.

 The rim of this crater has become soft-shouldered due to steady impact erosion, and the formation is now just a depression in the surface surrounded by an eroded rise.
 A pair of small craters lie across the southwest rim, forming part of a short chain of craters leading to the west.
 Along the crest of the southern rim is a linear ridge.
 The satellite crater Cleostratus E is attached to the northwest rim, and intrudes slightly into the inner wall.
 The interior floor of this crater is flat and nearly featureless, having only a few tiny craterlets marking the surface.

+This formation is named after Greek astronomer Cleostratus (unkn-c.
+500 B.C.).
+His name was included in the lunar nomenclature of the Italian astronomer Giovanni B. Riccioli in 1651.
+Its designation was formally adopted by the International Astronomical Union in 1935.